-- c.
+- b.
 Every two tardies are considered an unexcused absence.
 Arriving late to class causes disruption and demonstrates a lack of respect for the instructor and the university.

 - C. Course Policies and Procedures

 - 1. Evaluation Procedures

 - a.
 Grading:

-- (1) Health Fitness
+- (1) Health fitness

-(a) Aerobic points and summary sheet 5%
+(a) Aerobic points and summary 5%

 (b) Field Test 40%

-(c) Body Mass Index 5%
+(c) Body Mass Index (BMI) 5%

-(2) Class participation (6 scheduled rides) 40%

-(3) Exam on MTB components 10%
+Class participation/trips 50%

-• 100%
+Total 100%